Guide to Restaurants in Healdsburg

 Agave Mexican Restaurant & Tequila Bar

-Focusing on the flavors of Oaxaca, chef-owner Octavio Diaz impresses with homemade sauces, moles, and salsas, for refined dishes like Mole Negro de Oaxaca.
-The pretty dish brings Mary’s chicken draped in rich mole made from a rainbow of dried chiles, herbs, spices, almonds, and chocolate.
-The patio is a favorite for casual dining, savoring hearty dishes like molcajete, a giant, volcanic stone bowl brimming with sautéed prawns, steak, grilled chicken, grilled peppers, chipotle chiles, onions, and ranchero sauce.
+Focusing on the flavors of Oaxaca, chef-owner Octavio Diaz impresses with homemade moles and salsas for refined dishes like Mole Negro de Oaxaca.
+The pretty dish brings chicken draped in rich mole made from a rainbow of dried chiles, herbs, spices, almonds, and chocolate.
+The patio is a favorite for casual dining and savoring hearty dishes like molcajete — a volcanic stone bowl brimming with sautéed prawns, steak, grilled chicken, grilled peppers, chipotle chiles, and ranchero sauce.

-Find more info about Things to Do in Sonoma County, Sonoma County Restaurants, and Sonoma County Hotels & Lodging.
+Discover more Things to Do in Sonoma County, including Sonoma County Hotels & Lodging.

 THIS IS WINE COUNTRY.